 2. Take a scenic flight over the Whitsundays

-4. Discover the Great Barrier Reef on a day tour
+4. Discover the Great Barrier Reef

-5. Swim in lush natural swimming holes
+5. Swim in natural pools

-6. Spend a day chilling at the lagoon
+6. Chill at the lagoon

 8. Explore nearby national parks

 South Molle and Conway National Parks are just a short drive from Airlie Beach.
 Grab your runners and some sandwiches and set off for a day of exploring lush rainforests, mangroves, hidden lookouts and native wildlife.
 Keep an eye out for colourful rainbow lorikeets, currawongs and endangered bush stone curlews.